 The only way to get an exact figure is to reach out for personalized quotes from different insurance companies.
 Most major car insurers, like GEICO and Progressive, offer quotes online or have car insurance calculators on their websites that use information about you, your vehicle and driving habits to provide you a quick premium estimate.
 With others, you may have to get on the phone before receiving a price quote.

 Some of the factors that go into determining your auto insurance premiums include:

 - Your vehicle’s typical use and annual mileage

 - The policy’s coverage level, limits and deductibles

 - Available discounts

 Insurers look for risk indicators and charge higher premiums accordingly.
-For example, you could pay higher premiums if you are very young, have past tickets or accident claims, are male or unmarried, live in the city or drive an unusually high number of miles annually.
+For example, you could pay higher premiums if you are very young, have several traffic violations or accident claims, are male or unmarried, live in the city or drive an unusually high number of miles annually.
 Having bad credit can also hurt your rates.